ysavchenko/CarND-Unscented-Kalman-Filter-Project/README.md

 # Unscented Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program.

-In this project an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project I've used an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).